magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 PySpigot loads and runs all scripts in the scripts folder (including scripts within subfolders) automatically on plugin load or server start.
 Script load order is determined by load priority, as defined in the `script_options.yml` file.
 Scripts that don't specify a load priority will inherit the default load priority specified in the `script-option-defaults` section of the `config.yml`.
 Scripts that have the same load priority are loaded in alphabetical order.

+Scripts can also be manually loaded using the load command:

+- On Bukkit: `/pyspigot load <scriptname>`
+- On Velocity: `/pyvelocity load <scriptname>`
+- On BungeeCord: `/pybungee load <scriptname>`

-Scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.
-If you make changes to a script during runtime, you must reload it for changes to take effect.
-Reload scripts with `/pyspigot reload <scriptname>`.
+ If you make changes to a script during runtime, the script must be reloaded for changes to take effect.
+Reload scripts with the reload command:

+- On Bukkit: `/pyspigot reload <scriptname>`
+- On Velocity: `/pyvelocity reload <scriptname>`
+- On BungeeCord: `/pybungee reload <scriptname>`

 There is one config option related to loading scripts:

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts and projects.
 There are 20 server ticks in one real-world second.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts and projects.
+To disable the load delay, set this value to `0` or `-1`.

 ???+ notice

     Scripts and projects are interlaced when loading.
 In other words, they are loaded together.
-This means that the load priorities of scripts and projects are compared simultaneously, and a project with a higher load priority would load earlier than a script with a lower load priority, and vice versa.
+This means that the load priorities of scripts and projects are compared simultaneously.
+A project with a higher load priority would load earlier than a script with a lower load priority, and vice versa.

 ## Script Unloading

+Scripts can be manually unloaded using the unload command:

+- On Bukkit: `/pyspigot unload <scriptname>`
+- On Velocity: `/pyvelocity unload <scriptname>`
+- On BungeeCord: `/pybungee unload <scriptname>`

-Scripts can be manually unloaded using `/pyspigot unload <scriptname>`.
-Running `/pyspigot reload` will also unload a script first before loading it again (if it was running beforehand).
+Additionally, running the reload command (`/pyspigot reload <scriptname>` on Bukkit) will unload a script first before loading it again (if it was running beforehand).

 ### Unloading A Script from Within Itself

-Unloading a script from within itself is done in the same way as it is in regular Python, via usage of the `sys.exit` function:
+Unloading a script from within itself can be accomplished in the same way a running script would be terminated in a regular Python environment, via usage of the `sys.exit` function:

 ``` py
 import sys